Hilde Palland

-Hilde M. Palland (born 13 September 1979), also known as Hilde Palland-Mulder, is a Dutch politician serving as a member of the House of Representatives since 2019.
+Hilde M. Palland (born 13 September 1979), also known as Hilde Palland-Mulder, is a Dutch politician who served as a member of the House of Representatives from 2019 until 2023.
 A member of the Christian Democratic Appeal (CDA), she was previously elected to the municipal council of Kampen from 2006 to 2018, where she chaired the party group from 2009 onwards.
 Palland became a parliamentarian upon the resignation of former party leader Sybrand van Haersma Buma.
 She studied law at the University of Groningen.